LTUC/amman-dotnet-401d2/Curriculum/Class11/lab/README.md

 1. Use the debugger to get a visible look at what is being imported and confirm the format.
 This will help you visualize what you need to do.

 Remember - This could go on your portfolio, employers may be viewing it, make it something you are proud of.
-We will be deploying this site to Azure by the end of the week.

 ## Unit Tests